Great Dane vs Gordon Setter: Complete Comparison (2026)

 Health and Lifespan Comparison

 Great Dane has a typical lifespan of 7-10 years, while Gordon Setter lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
 Great Dane is predisposed to Life-Threatening Conditions, Orthopedic Issues, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Gordon Setter faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Gordon Setter faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Great Dane has 3 documented predispositions compared to 2 for Gordon Setter, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health